jasonkiss/web-standards/guidance/assessment-guides/web-standards-self-assessment-methodology.md

 2. Inspect the source code associated with each heading.

-3. Make sure the heading is wrapped in a heading element (&lt;h1&gt;, &lt;h2&gt;, &lt;h3&gt;, &lt;h4&gt;, &lt;h5&gt; or &lt;h6&gt;) or
+3. Make sure the heading is either
+    -   wrapped in a heading element (`&lt;h1&gt;`, `&lt;h2&gt;`, `&lt;h3&gt;`, `&lt;h4&gt;`, `&lt;h5&gt;` or `&lt;h6&gt;`) or

-    another container element (e.g. &lt;div&gt;) with role=“heading” and
+    -   wrapped in a generic element (e.g. `&lt;div&gt;`) with an ARIA `role=“heading”` and
-    an aria-level.
+    an `aria-level` attribute.
+Otherwise, record this as a failure.

-4. Make sure the heaIf it is marked up correctly, make sure that the heading level is appropriate compared to the previous heading level and the overall structure of the content.
+4. If the heading is marked up correctly, make sure that the heading level (as indicated by the number in the `&lt;h*&gt;` tag or the `aria-level` attribute) is appropriate given the previous heading's level and the overall structure of the content.

-5. Remember to resize your browser window and test at the size of a mobile device.
+5. Remember to resize your browser window and test at the size of a smaller device, e.g. tablet and smartphone.

 #### Failure examples

 -   Words are styled to look like a heading with large bold type rather than marked up as an HTML heading.

--   An element is styled as a heading, using CSS instead of the proper HTML markup.
+-   An element is styled as a heading, using CSS only and without proper HTML and/or ARIA heading markup.

--   Content that looks and acts as headings, and is not merely decorative, has been inserted into the page using CSS :before and/or :after pseudo-elements, instead of as HTML headings.
+-   Content that looks and acts as headings, and is not merely decorative, has been inserted into the page using CSS `:before` and/or `:after` pseudo-elements, instead of as HTML headings.

--   Headings have an illogical hierarchy, for example, an &lt;h5&gt;
-    heading with a &lt;h3&gt; subheading.
+-   Headings have an illogical hierarchy, for example, an `&lt;h5&gt;` heading with a `&lt;h3&gt;` subheading.
 Note: skipping heading levels is not a failure.
-Just not good practice.
+It's just not good practice.

-###

 ### Test 2: Lists